Stop at the crossroads and look around;

 Set up markers, put up signs;– The Book of Jeremiah (6:16, 31:21)

 think about the road you have traveled,

 the path you have taken.

-The Pilgrim House is a ministry that strives to be a ministry of times, places, and resources for the moments in pilgrimage when you need to rest.
-It is in these moments that we feast, share, and imagine.
-It is here where we make our sign-posts and consider the paths we’ve taken.
-It will hopefully be an ever-changing way to stop and re-discover the beauty and wonder of Christianity in new expressions of faith.
+The Pilgrim House is a ministry that strives to be a station of creativity and spirituality, a place to delight in the mystery and wonder of God.
+It is a place where I offer the reflective stories from my pilgrimage.
+It will hopefully be an ever-changing way to stop and re-discover the beauty of Christianity in new expressions of faith.

-After being raised by fundamentalists, educated by evangelicals and reformed and Anglicans, and time spent ministering among Anabaptists, I now consider myself a post-denominational pastor to pilgrims who are hurt, wandering, or simply curious and questioning, and I hope that this new turn in the path will lead to peace and hope for those that journey with me.
+After being raised by fundamentalists, educated by evangelicals and reformed and Anglicans, and time spent ministering among Anabaptists, I now consider myself a post-denominational pastor to pilgrims who are hurt, wandering, or simply curious and questioning.
+We’re on a pilgrimage together.
+Let’s create a house where we can learn, wonder, and explore together.

 So, where can we go from here?

-- You can learn more about me here, or follow on Twitter.
+- You can learn more about me here or follow me on Twitter.

-- Along the journey you can read blog posts on sacraments, beauty, and spirituality.
+- You can read blog posts on sacraments, beauty, and spirituality.

 I look forward to the ways we can journey together.